Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2024-05-12: Refactor regex patterns to precompiled objects
 - 2024-05-12: Refactor regex patterns to precompiled objects
 - 2024-05-13: Improve test suite coverage to 92%
+- 2024-05-15: Update Amharic stopword list with 10 new words